Kaf1018Zhang/Topo_Persp_Repr_SAE/README.md

   <img src="images/struct.png" alt="Pipeline Overview: SAE + BERT" width="800"/>
 </p>
 According to the pipeline, we will run a SAE multiple times for different latent space and apply them to BERT models for classification tasks.
+Use test.ipynb to train SAE for latent spaces.
+Use pipeline.ipynb to train BERT model for classfication tasks.

+## Discrete Morse Skeleton
+Use test.ipynb to create DMS for latent spaces.